kastnerkyle/harmonic_recomposition_workshop/README.md

 https://soundcloud.com/kyle-kastner-455364526/sets/harmonic-recomposition-workshop-v2

+run

+tar xzf samples.tar.gz

-run tar xzf samples.tar.gz` to get the full samples directory, including npz files with all sampling artifacts, conditioning chords and so on.
+to get the full samples directory, including npz files with all sampling artifacts, conditioning chords and so on.

 If some samples seem empty, check the png renderings.
-The markovm1 (spatial conditioned) samples tend to have long silences.
+The markovm1 (spatial conditioned) samples tend to have long silences, but can be decent sounding between the gaps.
+However, the best samples come from the non-Markovian model

 For code instructions, see the README.md inside code/